toolleeo/cli-apps/README.md

 * StarWars vision - See Star Wars in ASCII with ``telnet towel.blinkenlights.nl``.
 * [Terminal Phase](https://dustycloud.org/blog/terminal-phase-1.0/) - A space shooter game you can play in your terminal.
 * [terminal_board_games](https://github.com/salt-die/terminally_bored_terminal_board_games) - Board games for the terminal.
+* [terminordle](https://github.com/HP4k1h5/terminordle) - Inspired by the popular online game wordle made, you can play a pretty close replica of the original locally or multiplayer over the network.
 * [Typespeed](http://typespeed.sourceforge.net/) - Type words that are flying by from left to right as fast as you can; features different word sets, e.g., UNIX commands, English words, Non-English words.
 * [usolitaire](https://github.com/eliasdorneles/usolitaire) - Solitaire in your terminal.
+* [wordle-curses](https://github.com/knosmos/wordle-curses) - A simple TUI wordle game with curses.

 ## <a name="git"></a>Git and accessories

 * [forgit](https://github.com/wfxr/forgit) - A utility tool powered by fzf for using git interactively.
+* [gh-f](https://github.com/gennaro-tedesco/gh-f) - The ultimate, compact and snappy fzf extension for gh cli.
 * [git](https://git-scm.com/) - The winner across all the existing file versioning tools; distributed versioning; fully controllable from the command-line; plenty of configuration and usage options; behind a number of related project that leverage git as backend.
 * [git-annex](https://git-annex.branchable.com/) - Manages files with `git`, without checking the file contents into git; very useful to manage large/binary files.
 * [git-extras](https://github.com/tj/git-extras) - Little git extras like git-ignore, git-setup, git-changelog, git-release, git-effort and more.